Randomized Gradient Descents on Riemannian Manifolds: Almost Sure Convergence to Global Minima in and beyond Quantum

 where $ t \mapsto \varphi(t,\mbf x_0)$ denotes the unique solution of \eqref{eq:gradient-flow} with initial value $\varphi(0,\mbf x_0)=\mbf x_0$.

-\begin{proposition}[\cite{Lee13}] If f has compact sublevel sets, i.e.\ if the sets $\{\mbf x \in M : f(\mbf x) \leq c\}$ are compact for all $c \in \mathbb R$, then every solution of \eqref{eq:gradient-flow} exists for $t \geq 0$ and its $\omega$-limit set is a non-empty, compact and connected subset of the set of critical points of $f$. \end{proposition}
+\begin{proposition}[\cite{Lee13}] If f has compact sublevel sets, i.e.\ if the sets $\{\mbf x \in M : f(\mbf x) \leq c\}$ are compact for all $c \in \mathbb R$, then every trajectory of~\eqref{eq:gradient-flow} converges to the set of critical points.
+More precisely, every trajectory of~\eqref{eq:gradient-flow} exists for all $t\geq0$ and its $\omega$-limit set is a non-empty, compact and connected subset of the set of critical points of $f$. \end{proposition}

-Although, Proposition \ref{prop:gradient-flow} shows that $\omega(\mbf x)$ is contained in the set of critical points of $f$ it does not guarantee convergence to a single critical point and, indeed, there are smooth gradient systems the trajectories of which exhibit a non-trivial convergence behavior to the set of critical points (cf.~``Mexican hat counter-example'' by \cite{Curry44}).
-Yet for isolated critical points one has the following trivial consequence of Proposition \ref{prop:gradient-flow}.
+Although Prop.~\ref{prop:gradient-flow} shows that $\omega(\mbf x_0)$ is contained in the set of critical points of $f$, it does not guarantee convergence to a single critical point and, indeed, there are smooth gradient systems whose trajectories exhibit a non-trivial convergence behavior to the set of critical points (cf.~``Mexican hat counter-example'' by~\cite{Curry44}).
+Yet for isolated critical points, one has the following trivial consequence of Prop.~\ref{prop:gradient-flow}.

-\begin{corollary} If f has compact sublevel sets and all critical points are isolated, then any solution of \eqref{eq:gradient-flow} converges (for $t \to \infty$) to a single critical point of $f$.
-Moreover if additionally all saddle points are strict\footnote{see Subsec.~\ref{subsec:Morse-Bott} below} then for almost all initial points (in the sense of Sec.~\ref{subsec:basic-concepts}) the flow converges to a local minimum. \end{corollary}
+\begin{corollary} If f has compact sublevel sets and all critical points are isolated, then any solution of~\eqref{eq:gradient-flow} converges (for $t \to \infty$) to a single critical point of $f$.
+Moreover, if additionally all saddle points are strict,\footnote{see Subsec.~\ref{subsec:Morse-Bott} below} then for almost all initial points (in the sense of Sec.~\ref{subsec:basic-concepts}), the flow converges to a local minimum. \end{corollary}

 Continua of critical points are much more subtle to handle.
 Some enhanced conditions guaranteeing convergence to a single critical point will be briefly discussed in the next subsection.